What do Premium Bonds offer?

 How to access your Premium Bonds account

-You can buy bonds online from NS&I over the phone, at the Post Office, or with a regular monthly payment by standing order.
+You can buy bonds online from NS&I over the phone, or by post.
 Anyone over the age of 16 can buy them, or they can be purchased by parents or grandparents for those aged 16 or under which make them a viable option for those looking for a tax free investment option for their children after junior ISA limits are used up.

-The bonds each come with a unique number and are put into a prize draw a month after you've bought them.
+The bonds each come with a unique number and are put into a prize draw a month after you have bought them.
 They will be re-entered in each subsequent draw until you decide to cash them in.

 What are the benefits of investing in Premium Bonds?